think41/foundation-voice/README.md

 - Client connections/disconnections

 Callbacks enable integration with your application logic.
 [Jump to Transport and Callbacks](#7-transport-and-callbacks-guide)

+### 4.4 Context

+Context is the mechanism that allows your agent to maintain state, remember information across conversational turns, and personalize interactions.
+It's key for building more sophisticated and stateful conversational experiences.
+Context is typically defined as a data structure (often a Pydantic model) and configured in your agent's JSON settings.
+This allows the agent to store and retrieve relevant information throughout a session.

+For a detailed guide on how context is configured, defined in Python, and utilized during agent operations, see [Section 8: Context In-Depth](#8-context-in-depth).

 ## 5. Creating a Configuration File